shakebugs/shake-docs/docs/android/installation.md

 ---
 > Learn how to add Shake to your Android app using Gradle.

+## Create a new app on Dashboard

+Visit your [Shake Dashboard](https://app.shakebugs.com) and add a new Native Android app by clicking the *Add new app* button or from *Top navbar → App → ... → Add new app*.
+Once you're done, you're ready to proceed with the steps below.

 ## Add Shake dependency to your app-level build.gradle file
 import AndroidVersionBlock from '@site/src/base/AndroidVersionBlock';